Opentype and TrueType are the most widely handy typefaces in the digital world. Most fonts are built from a combination of these two technologies.

 TrueType is a font technology developed by Apple and Microsoft in the 1980s.
 It revolutionized the world of digital typography by providing a scalable and high-quality font solution.
 Unlike older bitmap fonts, TrueType fonts are based on mathematical outlines that can be scaled to any size without losing clarity or sharpness.

-This means that TrueType fonts can be handy in a wide range of applications, from desktop publishing to web design.
-With their smooth curves and precise shapes, TrueType fonts have become the standard for digital typography, ensuring that text looks crisp and professional across different devices and platforms.
+TrueType fonts can be handy in various applications, from desktop publishing to web design.
+With their smooth curves and precise shapes, TrueType fonts have become the standard for digital typography, ensuring that text looks crisp and professionally designed across different devices and platforms.

 Feature Of Truetype